code2k13/nlphose/README.md

 * entity.py - performs named entity recognition on json fromatted tweets using [spacy](https://github.com/explosion/spaCy)
 * lang.py - performs language identificiation using FastText and [lid.176.ftz](https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.ftz) model
 * chunk.py - extracts chunks using [NLTK's regex based chunking](https://www.nltk.org/book_1ed/ch07.html) feature.
 You need to supply a regex and a name for the regex
+* xformer.py - Adds power of transformers to the tool.
+It currently supports these three tasks: 'sentiment-analysis', 'question-answering' and 'zero-shot-classification'

+  Examples of usage:
+  * For 'sentiment-analysis' task, the --pipeline has to be specified as 'sentiment-analysis'
+    ```
+     ... |  python3 scripts/xformer.py --pipeline sentiment-analysis  --param "sports#news#history"
+    ```
+  * For 'question-answering' task, the --param should be the question we want to ask
+    ```
+    ... |  python3 scripts/xformer.py --pipeline question-answering  --param 'By how many runs did India win ?'
+    ```
+  * For 'zero-shot-classification' the --param should be a single string containing labels seperated by '#'
+    ```
+    ... |  python3 scripts/xformer.py --pipeline zero-shot-classification  --param "sports#news#history"
+    ```
+  Additionally, a GPU device can be specified by adding a optional parameter '--device'

 ## Prerequisites